Subscribe to Radio Times

 They’re also the successors to Sony’s highly rated – though not catchily named – WF-1000XM3 earbuds.

 The Sony WF-1000XM4 earbuds retail at £249 and only arrived earlier this year, so we’re not likely to see any big discounts yet.
-There may be chances to save on the previous iteration, though – the WF-1000XM3 – so stay tuned to our Black Friday earbuds deals page for the latest updates.

 Of course, that hefty price tag places these earbuds right at the top of the market, alongside some other great-sounding contenders.
 Proudly rocking similar prices are the Grado GT220 (£249) and the Sennheiser Momentum True Wireless 2 (£279).
 Read more on these in our full Grado GT220 review and our Sennheiser Momentum True Wireless 2 review.